realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 ---

 ## Part 2: Generating Universally Unique ID and Managing Models Relationships

+### Introduction

+"Ready to build amazing things?" asks the LoopBack 4 homepage before encouraging you to try the open source framework.

+"Try LoopBack 4 now."

+In this series, I'm going to do exactly that!
+Join me as I create an API web game using LoopBack 4.

+The main purpose of this series is to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
+We'll do so by creating a new project I'm working on: an online web text-based adventure game.
+In this game, you can create your own account to build characters, fight monsters and find treasures.
+You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
+This game should also allow multiple players to log in and play with their friends.

 ### Previously on Building an Online Game With LoopBack 4